17+ Most Epic Super Bowl QR Code Ads and More

 You can always use one QR code layout and trademark it as your official commercial QR code.

-Saves money on promotional materials
+Save money on promotional materials

 Creating and running a marketing campaign means burning a lot of money to gain the attention of the target customers.